AlkhazurTemurziev/PandA-25-26-IR-Starter-Repo-12/README.md

 ## What to implement (ToDos)
 ToDo 0 is in `part12/models.py`.
 Normalization and stemming will most likely be implemented there as well.
-You may create new modules, classes, and functions and restructure the code as you see fit.
+You may create new modules, classes, and functions and restructure the code as you see fit. **Or just start with your implementation of part 11 instead!**

 0. First, **copy/redo** your implementation from Part 11.
 Move your solution for the **four ToDos** to the `models.py` module.